-6.5.3 This is a 24 hour, 365 day-a-year continuous voice broadcast of weather information consisting of SIGMETS for the NAT region, terminal forecasts and actual weather observations for the principal airports in North America & Europe provided by Gander, New York and Shanwick.
-Consult State AIPs and ICAO DOC 003 HF Guidance Material for broadcast information.
+6.5.3 This is a H24 continuous voice broadcast of weather information consisting of SIGMETS for the NAT region, terminal forecasts and actual weather observations for the principal airports in North America & Europe provided by Gander, New York and Shanwick.
+Consult State AIPs and NAT Doc 003-HF Management Guidance Material for the North Atlantic Region.

-6.6 HF COMMUNICATIONS FAILURE
+6.6 HF-COMMUNICATIONS FAILURE